Page Reviewed / Updated - January 24, 2020

 Based on the Cash and Counseling model, the Personal Choices program offers qualified, Alabama seniors and disabled individuals the option to select and manage their own care providers.
 This consumer directed program is open to Medicaid participants who are currently receiving services under the State of Alabama Independent Program (SAIL), previously referred to as the Homebound Waiver, the Alabama Community Transition Waiver (ACT), and the Elderly and Disabled Waiver (E & D).

-The Personal Choices program shifts the responsibility for selecting the caregiver provided under the Medicaid waivers to the participants themselves, allowing them to direct their own care services.
-To be clear, wages for caregiving services are not given directly to the participants, but rather to an intermediary financial management agency, and then to care providers of the participants choosing.
+The Personal Choices program shifts the responsibility of selecting caregivers provided under the Medicaid waivers to the participants themselves, allowing them to direct their own care services.
+To be clear, wages for caregiving services are not given directly to the participants, but rather to an intermediary financial management agency, and then to the care providers chosen by the participants.
 Participating individuals no longer receive care from Medicaid.

 This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care, and cash and counseling, as mentioned previously.
-Nationally, these programs are growing in popularity in part because they allow eligible individuals to be hands-on when it comes to the care they receive, and studies have shown that they may have positive effects on health outcomes.
-Seniors have a choice as to what provider they prefer, what type of care they need, and when the care is needed.
+Nationally, these programs are growing in popularity, in part because they allow eligible individuals to be hands-on when it comes to the care they receive.
+Furthermore, studies have shown that they may have positive effects on health outcomes.
+Seniors have a choice as to which provider they prefer, what type of care they need, and when the care is required.
 An individual may have someone represent him or her to help manage care if he or she is not comfortable or capable of doing so alone.
-This program may also allow certain family members, with the exception of spouses, to be paid as personal care givers, as long as they are over 18 years of age and pass a basic screening test.
+This program may also allow family members, including in some situations, spouses, to be paid as personal caregivers.
+To be eligible as a caregiver, persons must be over 18 years of age and pass a basic screening test.

 This program is governed by the Alabama Medicaid Agency in collaboration with the Alabama Department of Rehabilitation Services and the Alabama Department of Senior Services.